data-liberation-project/hud-inspection-scores/README.md

 ## Requirements

-- Python 3.7, and these external modules
+- Python 3.7, and these external modules:
     - python-dateutil
     - BeautifulSoup
     - xlrd